-Another factor constraining the emergence and success of far-right parties was a provision in the Basic Law that enabled the Constitutional Court to disband extremist parties on the left and the right.
+Another factor constraining the emergence and success of far-right parties was a provision in the Basic Law (the post-war constitution of the Federal Republic of Germany) that enabled the Constitutional Court to disband extremist parties on the left and the right.
 Article 21.2 of the Basic Law states that "[p]arties that, by reason of their aims or the behavior of their adherents, seek to undermine or abolish the free democratic basic order or to endanger the existence of the Federal Republic of Germany shall be unconstitutional."
 This article was invoked twice with success: in 1952, the Constitutional Court outlawed the SRP (Sozialistische Reichspartei, Socialist Reich Party), a party that had an openly neo-Fascist agenda and recruited former Nazi functionaries, and in 1956 the communist party (KPD).
-This provision in the Basic Law was successful in disciplining the extremeness of right-wing political platform even when it did not result in an explicit party ban - the mere threat of disbandment sufficed.9
+This provision in the Basic Law was successful in disciplining the extremeness of right-wing political platform even when it did not result in an explicit party ban - the mere threat of disbandment sufficed.10